fatiando/pooch/doc/index.rst

         Just want to download a file without messing with
         <code>requests</code> and <code>urllib</code>?
         <br>
-        Want to add sample datasets to your Python package?
+        Trying to add sample datasets to your Python package?
         <br>
         <strong>Pooch is here to help!</strong>
     </p>